-Returns would have been lower if Neuberger Berman Investment Advisers LLC ("Management") had not reimbursed certain expenses and/ or waived a portion of the investment management fees during certain of the periods shown.
-Repayment by a class (of expenses previously reimbursed and/ or fees previously waived by Management) will decrease the class's returns.
-Please see Note B in the Notes to Financial Statements for specific information regarding expense reimbursement and/ or fee waiver arrangements.
+Returns would have been lower if Management had not reimbursed certain expenses and/or waived a portion of the investment management fees during certain of the periods shown.
+Repayment by a class (of expenses previously reimbursed and/or fees previously waived by Management) will decrease the class's returns.
+Please see Note B in the Notes to Financial Statements for specific information regarding expense reimbursement and/or fee waiver arrangements.

-As stated in the Fund's most recent prospectus, the total annual operating expense ratios for fiscal year 2019 were 1.02% and 1.27% for Class I and Class S shares, respectively (before expense reimbursements and/or fee waivers, if any).
-The expense ratio was 1.26% after expense reimbursements and/or fee waivers for Class S shares.
+As stated in the Fund's most recent prospectus, the total annual operating expense ratio for fiscal year 2019 was 1.73% for Class S shares (before expense reimbursements and/or fee waivers, if any).
+The expense ratio was 1.06% for Class S shares after expense reimbursements and/or fee waivers.
 The expense ratios for the annual period ended December 31, 2020 can be found in the Financial Highlights section of this report.